 In today’s class, we’ll “reverse-engineer” a prominent contemporary qualitative media study.

 - It’s highly unlikely that you’ll be using quantitative methods in your research (because we’re not a quantitatively-oriented program, and because most of our students aren’t fluent in statistics).
 Still, it’s important that you’re aware of these research approaches, particularly given the rise of data-driven methodologies.
-See Barrie Gunter, “The Quantitative Research Process” in Jensen, ed., A Handbook of Media and Communication Research: Qualitative and Quantitative and Methodologies (Routledge, 2002): 209-34.
+See Barrie Gunter, “The Quantitative Research Process” in Jensen, ed., A Handbook of Media and Communication Research: Qualitative and Quantitative and Methodologies (Routledge, 2002): read 209-12; skim section headings + keywords through the end.

 - Regardless of your methodological orientation, though, you must consider the ethical implications of your work.
 See Colin Robson, “Ethical Considerations” in Real World Research, 2nd (Blackwell, 2002): 65-76.

-- Skim through Bonnie S. Brennen, Qualitative Research Methods for Media Studies (Routledge, 2013) – just to get a sense of what a standard qualitative methodology textbook looks like (and why our class is not textbook-based!).
+- Skim through the Interviewing, Focus Groups, Oral History, and Ethnography chapters in Bonnie S. Brennen, Qualitative Research Methods for Media Studies (Routledge, 2013) to get a sense of what a standard qualitative methodology textbook looks like.
 Portions of the book could serve as reference material after you’ve chosen specific methods for your own project.

 - There are countless textbook / handbook alternatives.
 Sage Publications’ methods textbook trade could likely sustain the economy of a small country.
 See, for instance, Catherine Marshall and Gretchen B. Rossman, Designing Qualitative Research, 6th (Sage, 2016), or John W. Creswell, Research Design: Qualitative, Quantitative, and Mixed Methods Approaches, 4th ed.
 (Sage, 2014) – or, if you’ve got a spare $165, Norman K. Denzin and Yvonna S. Lincoln, eds., The SAGE Handbook of Qualitative Research, 5th ed.
 (Sage, 2017).